China's AVIC confirms interest in buying aircraft lessor Avolon

 However, it denied a report in a Chinese newspaper on Aug.
-8 that valued the deal at about 12 billion euros (9.6 billion pounds).
+8 that valued the deal at about 12 billion euros ($16.05 billion).

 "The size of the deal mentioned by the newspaper report is not accurate," the statement said.